sbrunston/github-slideshow/_posts/0000-01-02-sbrunston.md

 ---
 layout: slide
-title: "Welcome to our second slide"
+title: "Welcome to the 2nd slide"
 ---
-Your edited text
 Use the left arrow to go back to the first slide!

 More text could go here.